praveen-sarvesh/AppSource/Setup-your-Azure-subscription-for-Dynamics365-Test-Drives.md

       *    Click Add followed by Select an API
       *    Find Microsoft Graph from the available list of API's and press Select
       *    Select permissions for: "Read and write directory data", "Read directory data" under Application Permission and press Done.
-      *    Perform the similar action to add permission for Azure Key Vault.
-      *    Click on Add followed by Select an API.
-Search for Azure Key vault and select.
-Enable the "Have full access to the Azure Key Vault service" under Delegate permissions and press Done
       *    Click on **"Grant Permissions"** to sync the added/updated permission.
       *    Hit Save.